FlameWolf/formzilla/README.md

-						path?: <string>,		// Only when using DiscStorage stream?: <Readable>		// Only when using StreamStorage data?: <Buffer>			// Only when using BufferStorage }
+						path?: <string>,		// Only when using DiscStorage stream?: <Readable>		// Only when using StreamStorage data?: <Buffer>			// Only when using BufferStorage error?: <Error>			// Only if any errors occur during processing }
 				}
 				*/